 Captink T6 Outdoor waterproof tactical flashlights

 The great thing about modern ‘tactical’ flashlights is that they’re brighter than traditional flashlights while also being small enough to put in your pocket.
-No, you won’t be able to use it like a club like a big, D-Battery Maglight, but these modern flashlights are durable, inexpensive, powerful, and use long-lasting LED bulbs.
+No, you can’t use it like a club like a D-Battery Maglight, but these modern flashlights are durable, inexpensive, powerful, and use long-lasting LED bulbs.
 They’re also easy to store anywhere which is important in an RV.

 These are perfect for a quick run to the restroom, or for walking or hiking at night.
-As they use an LED the battery lasts a long time, and as they’re constructed of metal they’re very durable.
+They’re great for handing to kids to play outside in the evening, too.
+As they use LED bulbs the battery lasts a long time, and as they arre very durable.

 I throw one in my pocket before we take our evening walk, and we keep a couple of these in the RV (one for guests) and another one in the car for emergencies.